 Coat: Short, dense and glossy

 Color: Solid white, white with orange or chestnut patches, orange or chestnut roan

 |Tendency to Bark||High|

 The Bracco Italiano originated in Northern Italy.
 The Bracco Italiano has been an official breed with a written breed standard since 1949, but its roots go much farther back, to the 4th and 5th centuries BC.
 Originally, two types existed simultaneously: a white-and-orange variety in the Piedmont area and a roan-and-brown variety in the Lombardy area.
 When the Bracco Italiano neared extinction in the late 1800s, dedicated breed fanciers rebuilt the breed and during that process, brought the two varieties together into one breed.

 The first Bracchi Italiani (the proper plural spelling of the breed name) didn’t step onto American soil until the 1990s.
 The Bracco Italiano Club of America, which is the national parent club for the breed in the United States, formed in 2007.
-The Bracco Italiano is part of the American Kennel Club’s Miscellaneous Class, which is a stopping point on the way toward full recognition with the AKC, though it's closest to the Herding Group.
+The Bracco Italiano is part of the American Kennel Club’s Miscellaneous Class, which is a stopping point on the way toward full recognition with the AKC, though it's closest to the Sporting Group.
 The Bracco Italiano is also recognized by the United Kennel Club, where it is part of the Gun Dog Group.